The Prescription Drug Searches will be unavailable Friday, July 10th from 9:00 PM until Saturday, July 11th at 1:00 AM.

 A.2.04.150

 It is well established that early detection of colorectal cancer (CRC) reduces disease-related mortality.
 For patients at average risk for CRC, organizations such as the U.S. Preventive Services Task Force have recommended several options for colon cancer screening.
 Currently accepted screening options for CRC include colonoscopy or sigmoidoscopy, fecal occult blood testing, and fecal immunochemical testing.
 However, many individuals do not undergo recommended screening with fecal tests or colonoscopy.
+Approximately 75% of colorectal cancer deaths occur in people who are not up to date with cancer screening.
 A simpler screening blood test for genetic alterations associated with non-familial CRC may have the potential to encourage screening and decrease mortality if associated with increased screening compliance.
 Genetic testing is also being investigated to guide therapy.

 Colorectal Cancer